The Maryland Teaching and Certification Resource

 - Professional Eligibility Certificate (PEC).
 New teachers are eligible for the PEC once they have met all Maryland teacher certification requirements and only if they are not yet employed by a Maryland school or district.

 - Standard Professional Certificate I (SPC I).
 Teachers are eligible for the SPC I after employment at a Maryland public school.

 - Standard Professional Certificate II (SPC II).
 Teachers are issued the SPC II after three years of satisfactory professional experience and six semester hours of mandatory coursework.
 Candidates for this license must also submit a plan for achieving the Advanced Professional Certificate.

 - Advanced Professional Certificate (APC).
-Teachers are eligible for the APC once they have met all the requirements of the SPC and have earned a master’s degree, or completed a minimum of 36 semester hours of post-baccalaureate course work which must include at least 21 semester hours of graduate credit.
-Candidates who achieve National Board Certification and earn at least 12 semester hours of approved graduate credits may also qualify for the APC.
+Teachers are eligible for the APC once they have met all the requirements of the SPC and have earned a master’s degree, or completed a minimum of 36 semester hours of post-baccalaureate course work which must include at least 21 semester hours of graduate-level credit.
+Candidates who achieve National Board Certification and earn at least 12 semester hours of approved graduate-level credits may also qualify for the APC.